 How do you select investments for clients?

 Because we spend our time working with clients, it would be impossible for us to spend sufficient time on day-to-day investment selection alone.
-Therefore, we use the investment team of Pinnacle Advisory Group, which is dedicated only to managing investments.
+Therefore, we use the investment team of Congress Wealth Management (CWM), which is dedicated only to managing investments.
 This team has been chosen based on its history, process and match with our investment philosophy.
 Also, the investments are traded in a manner that optimizes the tax efficiency of the selected strategy across multiple client accounts.
-It is our job to monitor the effectiveness of the Pinnacle portfolios and how to apply them to a specific client situation.
+It is our job to monitor the effectiveness of the CWM portfolios and how to apply them to a specific client situation.
 For clients needing more basic strategies to suit their situation, we also offer portfolios using Schwab’s Institutional Intelligent Portfolios program.
-This is a completely digital/on-line platform with less overall expense, but also without the risk management and tax efficiency provided by Pinnacle.
+This is a completely digital/on-line platform with less overall expense, but also without the risk management and tax efficiency provided by CWM.

 Do you have a minimum investment size?

 No. We understand not everyone has enough current assets to work under our normal fee schedule.
 We can work flexibly in structuring services and fees and would be glad to discuss your specific situation.
 We have a minimum annual fee of $4,000 ($1,000 quarterly) for new clients.

 Our ongoing retainer is based on the following tiered fee schedule:

 Assets Under Management

 Please note the above fee schedule will be assessed to each separately registered client account.
 Discounts may be applied to multiple accounts to recognize the household/family relationship.
 There are additional fees for managers, mutual funds and/or exchange traded funds used in our portfolios.